 @stevetex I just watched the awkward moment when Trump moves in to kiss her on the cheek, but only managed to get air, even though she bent her head towards him.
 She chose such a broad brim for a reason. 😏

-Writer, Geordie, crone, Friend of DeSoto, Anarcho-curiousInterests: Writing , Sci-Fi, Stoicism, Atheism, Humanism, Science, Star Trek, Crochet, Anarchism, Red Pandas, Cats, PokemonGo, Fountain Pens, Journaling, Active Travel, Solarpunk, Minimalism, Tea, RevolutionPronouns: she/herBorn at 322ppmLives in North East UKAvatar is a red panda.
-Header numerous small colourful mandala-like circles.
+Writer, Geordie, crone, Friend of DeSoto, Googledebunker, Anarcho-curiousInterests: Writing , Sci-Fi, Stoicism, Atheism, Humanism, Science, Star Trek, Crochet, Anarchism, Red Pandas, Cats, PokemonGo, Fountain Pens, Journaling, Active Travel, Solarpunk, Minimalism, Tea, RevolutionPronouns: she/herBorn at 322ppmLives in North East UKAvatar is a red panda.
+Header shows books and pumpkins sitting on autumn fallen leaves.